kristopolous/db.js/README.md

 [See the Demo](http://qaa.ath.cx/db/test.html)

+Before you go further, read [this comparison](https://github.com/danstocker/jorder/wiki/Benchmarks) by Dan Stocker.
+My solution although better than Taffy and JLinq seems to not be as good as Mr. Stocker's Jorder.
+Perhaps you will like my syntax, or perhaps you will like his speed.

 ## This will be painless, I assure you.

 Have you ever thought "gee this problem is tough. if only I had an SQL database to run queries on, in the browser, like an SQLite for JS, life would be easy".